TheComputerM/crux-raf/slides.md

 </p>

 ---
+layout: 3-images
+imageLeft: /assets/books/left.png
+imageTopRight: /assets/books/top-right.png
+imageBottomRight: /assets/books/bottom-right.png
+---

+---
 layout: section
 ---

 # Is it too late to start?

-We will hold Workshops year-round to help acquaint people with programming.
+We hold Workshops year-round to help acquaint people with programming.
 We induct people from any year!

 ---
 layout: section